-Operators or persons in charge are recommended to contact the MPI office at the airport of intended first arrival to confirm arrangements for obtaining aircraft clearance.
+Operators or persons in charge are recommended to contact the MPI office at the airport of intended first arrival prior to arrival to confirm arrangements for obtaining aircraft clearance.

-Once clearance has been issued, the aircraft is free to travel anywhere in New Zealand and remain indefinitely.
+Once aircraft clearance has been issued, the aircraft is free to travel anywhere in New Zealand and remain indefinitely.

-Should an aircraft with clearance leave New Zealand and land in another country, the aircraft will need to obtain new aircraft clearance upon return to New Zealand in order to travel between national airports.
+Should an aircraft with aircraft clearance leave New Zealand and land in another country, the aircraft will need to obtain new aircraft clearance upon return to New Zealand in order to travel between national airports.
 The level of MPI verification for such returning aircraft will be determined on a case by case basis and may vary.

-Please note that in order to obtain clearance, all cargo and air containers are to be managed in accordance with any relevant import health standard(s) or as directed by an inspector.
+Please note that in order for an inspector to issue aircraft clearance, the inspector will need to be satisfied that all cargo and air containers meet the requirements of any relevant import health standard(s) or sections 25-27 of the Act.